Battle of Cable Street: Calls for a ban

-The Jewish People's Council organised a petition calling for the march to be banned, which gathered the signatures of 100,000 East Londoners, including the Mayors of the five East London Boroughs (Hackney, Shoreditch, Stepney, Bethnal Green and Poplar) in two days.
+The Jewish People's Council organised a petition calling for the march to be banned, which gathered the signatures of 100,000 people, including the Mayors of the five East London Boroughs (Hackney, Shoreditch, Stepney, Bethnal Green and Poplar) in two days.

+We, the undersigned citizens of East London, view with grave concern the proposed march of the British Union of Fascists upon East London.
+The avowed object of the Fascist movement in Great Britain is the incitement of malice and hatred against sections of the population.

+It aims to further ends which seek to destroy the harmony and goodwill which have existed for centuries among the East London population, irrespective of differences in race and creed...

+We therefore make an earnest appeal to His Majesty's Secretary of State for Home Affairs, to prohibit such marches and thus retain peaceable and amicable relations between all sections of East London's population.

+— Petition to the Home Secretary, John Simon.

-On 1 October 1936, the five East London mayors, led by Helena Roberts, the Mayor of Stepney visited the Home Office, and had a one hour meeting in which they expressed their fear at the consequences of the march.
-But despite John Simon, the Home Secretary's, known opposition to the BUF political approach "this dressing up in fancy uniforms and this aping of military organisation for political purposes", the Home Office did not agree to ban the march.
+On 1 October 1936, the five East London mayors, led by Helena Roberts, the Mayor of Stepney, visited the Home Office, and had a one hour meeting in which they expressed their fear at the consequences of the march.
+But despite the Home Secretary John Simon's known opposition to the BUF political approach "this dressing up in fancy uniforms and this aping of military organisation for political purposes", the Home Office did not agree to ban the march.

 The following day, 2 October 1936, The petition was presented to the Home Office by representatives of a broad coalition of local groups: